-For the six months ended June 30, 2009 and for the year ended December 31, 2008, the Company incurred a net loss of \$222,642 and \$504,204 respectively and, therefore, has no tax liability.
-The Company has a previous net operating loss carry-forward of \$83,653.
-The losses will be carried forward and can be used through the year 2028 to offset future taxable income up to a cumulative total of approximately \$588,000.
+For the nine months ended September 30, 2009 and for the year ended December 31, 2008, the Company incurred a net loss and, therefore, has no tax liability.
+The Company has previous net operating loss carry-forwards of \$588,000.
+The losses will be carried forward and can be used through the year 2028 to offset future taxable income.
 The cumulative net operating loss carry-forward for income tax purposes may differ from the cumulative financial statement loss due to permanent differences and timing differences between book and tax reporting.
-Additionally, the Company has a foreign tax credit carry-forward of approximately \$87,000 that can be used in the future to offset federal income tax owed.
+Additionally, the Company has a foreign tax credit carry-forward of approximately \$120,000 that can be used in the future to offset U.S. federal income tax owed.